khueile/flask-mysql/README.md

-NOTE: Consider using a custom image with pre-installed plugins Minhs-MacBook-Pro:flask-mysql minhkhuele$
+NOTE: Consider using a custom image with pre-installed plugins
 ```
-Follow step 1 through 3 (not 4 and 5 though yet).
+Follow step 1 through 3 (not 4 and 5 though yet, go to stage 4 for that).

 ### 3.2: Installing and configuring plugins in Jenkins

-We need the github plugin to help trigger jenkins pipeline whenever there's a change in the repo, as well as docker pipeline plugin to build and push docker images to docker hub.
+We need the `git` and `github` plugin to help trigger jenkins pipeline whenever there's a change in the repo, as well as docker pipeline `docker-workflow` plugin to build and push docker images to docker hub.

 ### 3.3: Create the pipeline